The Power Domination Toolbox: Introduction

 \section{Introduction}

 In 2003, a blackout in the Ohio power grid cascaded through a large portion of the Northeastern United States and Canada \cite{Force2004}.
 Blackouts this extensive can be mitigated by monitoring the power grid with phasor measurement units (PMUs) and acting quickly on the information they provide.
-PMUs use conservation of energy laws to observe phasor measures at distant locations.
-The goal for power grid planners becomes maximizing grid coverage while minimizing the cost of grid maintenance by minimizing the number of installed PMUs.
+PMUs use conservation of energy laws to observe phasor measures at distant locations in addition to the directly connected power lines.
+One goal for power grid planners is to maximize grid coverage while minimizing the number of installed PMUs to minimize the cost of grid maintenance.
+A minimum set of locations to install PMUs in order to monitor the entire network is called a minimum power dominating set (PDS).

-Currently, the algorithms that are used to find optimal PMU placement locations include: genetic algorithm, particle swarm optimization, tabu search, greedy algorithm, integer linear programming, integer quadratic programming, simulated annealing, hybrid algorithm, exhaustive search, depth-first search, and minimum spanning tree \cite{Baba2021}.
-The PDT is an improvement to graph based algorithms originated by Brueni and Heath \cite{Brueni2005} and modified by Haynes et. al \cite{Haynes2002}.
-The PDT can return a PMU placement that uses strictly the fewest number of PMUs.
-For example, on networks with 120 nodes we see a 27 times improvement over the current methods used by graph theorists.
-The amount of improvement is dependent on the network structure, and is repeatable on random networks as well as standard test networks.

-The minimum-rank zeros game (MRZG) algorithm \cite{DeLoss2008}, implementing an exhaustive search for PMU placements, is the current state of the art algorithm used by graph theorists.
-MRZG implements the power domination algorithm provided by Haynes et al. to calculate observed busses resulting from a particular PMU placement \cite{Haynes2002}.
-The PDT serves as a drop-in replacement, written in Python, for MRZG that implements pre-processing techniques used in graph theoretic proofs that have previously not been implemented in software.
-These techniques include: a contraction of the network, identification of preferred nodes, elimination of redundant nodes, and the assignment of a qualitative score to sort the remaining nodes.
-Parallel compute methodologies are also implemented to fully leverage computational resources.